The ORIGINAL Reading Pillow Sewing Pattern!

 Today I’m going to share with you one of my very favorite sewing tutorials of all time.
 The tutorial for this On The Go Pocket Reading Pillow first appeared on this blog way back in 2011, way before many of you were readers.
-I’m reposting it for you today so that those of you that are new can see it.
-Look for me to do this periodically this year, I love the projects that I share here and sometimes it makes me sad to see the old projects just disappear into the archives :0).
 If you like this project you may also enjoy this Pocket Pillow Sewing Project and this Giant Pillow Cover Sewing Tutorial.

 You can now purchase a PRINTABLE PDF Copy of this pattern bundled with 2 of our most popular pillow patterns!

 Summer is right around the corner and I don’t know about you, but the thought of keeping my kids entertained is starting to give me cold sweats.
 It’s a sad day when the least offensive thing you can think for them to do is sit and watch tv all day.

 If you’re also worried about keeping kids entertained for the summer, why not stitch them up a special reading pillow?
 They can tote their books and treasures around with them in the yard, the car or wherever else their adventures may take them this summer.

 This project is a revamp of some pillows I made for my nephews a few Christmases ago.
 I did them quick (like in an hour) and always thought that I could have done a better job.
 Regardless my sister says that her boys took them to bed every night and kept all kinds of treasures in the pocket.
 I gifted the pillows with a flashlight because there is something charming about a little kid staying up late to read at night.